node-installable/installable/README.md

 Visit `/installable` path on your app to use the default plugin manager.
 This is just an example implementation.

 ## Notes
-* This is still a work in progress.
-Use with caution.
+* This is still a work in progress (pre alpha) and currently lacks many must-have features for a complete plugin manager.
 * Use [npm link](https://www.npmjs.org/doc/cli/npm-link.html) for plugins that are not yet published on npm.
 * It can be used as a boiler template app generator for express, webpack, less, gulp, mocha, karma and istanbul.
 Just remove the installable dependency from the app template and start the express server yourself.
 * It has nothing to do with [Installable Web Apps](http://w3c-webmob.github.io/installable-webapps/)